Cryozyme/office-2019-deployment/README.md

 # How To Use:

-Download repository and then extract contents. office-deployment.zip -> officedeployment
+1.)
+Download repository and then extract contents.

-Navigate inside of the Office folder of your choice and run the .bat file which will install office and script dependencies.
+2.)
+Navigate inside of the Office folder of your choice and run the .bat file.
+Note: The script will delete every other office version on your computer!